eliasgroll/pbi/README.md

 The πBASIC Interpreter (written by Elias Groll, Jonas Reichmann)
 ================

-This is a java program that interprets the Basic Stamp 1 Basic language PBasic (tm).
+This is a java program that interprets the Basic Stamp 1 Basic language PBasic (®).
 Run it on linux/mac with pbi.sh or on windows with pbi.bat.
 (You can also run it on every system with java -jar pbi.jar) Use the filename as last argument.